Vietnam.vn - Nền tảng quảng bá Việt Nam

 (11.29) Ngoại trưởng Thụy Điển Tobias Billstrom (ngoài cùng bên trái) trao đổi với người đồng cấp Thổ Nhĩ Kỳ Hakan Fidan (ngoài cùng bên phải) bên lề Hội nghị Ngoại trưởng NATO ở Brussels, Bỉ ngày 28/11/2023.
 (Nguồn: Reuters)

-The World & Vietnam Newspaper highlights some of the day's international news highlights.
+The World & Vietnam newspaper highlights some of the day's most prominent international news.

 RELATED NEWS

-The US Secretary of State will make his third trip to the Middle East since the Hamas-Israel conflict erupted.
+The U.S. Secretary of State will make his third trip to the Middle East since the Hamas-Israel conflict erupted.
 He will meet with Israeli Prime Minister Benjamin Netanyahu in Tel Aviv and Palestinian President Mahmoud Abbas in Ramallah.
 (AFP/Reuters)

 RELATED NEWS